Quantum Monte Carlo study of artificial triangular graphene quantum dots

-In Fig. 2a, we investigate the ground state total spin (S) for half-filled (charge neutral) system with $N_s=33$ sites as a function $\rho$.
-The three degenerate states discussed above host 3 electrons which can have total spin $S=1/2$ or $3/2$.
-According to Lieb's theorem which applies to Hubbard model with no long-range interactions, total spin must be half of the difference between the number of atoms in sublattices $A$ and $B$, i.e. $S=(N_A-N_B)/2=3/2$.
-Our QMC trial wave functions that were built in the subspaces of $z$-projection of spin using Hubbard and TB orbitals systematically leads to ground states with $S_z=3/2$ in agreement with Lieb's theorem.
-Moreover, for lower values of $\rho$, the $U=20t$ trial wave function gives a better fixed-node energy, whereas for larger $\rho$ values, $U=2t$ or TB based trial wave functions are better.
-Similar results were obtained for a $N_s=61$ sites TGQD, shown in Fig. 1b.
+In Fig. 2a, we investigate the ground state total spin $S_z$ for half-filled (charge neutral) system with $N_s=33$ sites as a function $\rho$.
+The three degenerate states discussed above host 3 electrons which can have total spin $S_z=1/2$ or $3/2$.
+According to Lieb's theorem which applies to Hubbard model with no long-range interactions, total spin $S$ must be half of the difference between the number of atoms in sublattices $A$ and $B$, i.e. $S=(N_A-N_B)/2=3/2$.
+Our single-determinant QMC trial wave functions that were built in the subspaces of $z$-projection of spin using Hubbard and TB orbitals systematically leads to ground states with $S_z=3/2$ in agreement with Lieb's theorem, except for $\rho=15$ where the ground state could not be determined due to statistical error.
+Moreover, for lower values of $\rho$, the $U_t=20t$ trial wave function gives a better fixed-node energy, whereas for larger $\rho$ values, $U_t=2t$ or TB based trial wave functions are better.
+Similar results were obtained for a $N_s=61$ sites TGQD, shown in Fig. 2b.
 Since the system now exhibits 5 degenerate edge states, we scanned the subspaces $S_z=1/2$, $3/2$, and $5/2$ using Hubbard and TB trial wave functions, and found that edge states are polarized, giving $S_z=5/2$ ground state for all $\rho$ values.

-Next, we focus on whether the spin depolarization effect predicted for real TGQDs structures is also valid for artificial TGQDs, which manifests itself as minimum total spin (S) when an extra electron is added to the neutral system \cite{Guclu2009}.
-TGQD with 33 sites and 34 electrons have 2 competing spin configurations, \(S_z = 1\) and \(S_z = 0\).
-Our numerical results show that, while the energy differences are considerably small, depolarization occurs $\rho$ between 15 and 35 nm, for as can be seen in Fig. 3a.
-For the larger structure with 61 sites and 62 electrons (Fig. 3b), the depolarization effect is even stronger, i.e. with a larger gap separating \(S_z = 1\) and \(S_z = 0\) configurations.
+Next, we focus on whether the spin depolarization effect predicted for real TGQD structures is also present in artificial TGQDs.
+This effect manifests as the minimum total spin ($S$) when an extra electron is added to the neutral system \cite{Guclu2009}.
+A TGQD with 33 sites and 34 electrons has two competing spin configurations, $S_z = 1$ and $S_z = 0$.
+Our numerical results show that, while the energy differences are small, depolarization occurs for $\rho$ values between 15 and 35 nm, as seen in Fig. 3a.
+For the larger structure with 61 sites and 62 electrons (Fig. 3b), the depolarization effect is even stronger, with a larger gap separating the $S_z = 1$ and $S_z = 0$ configurations.